IQNOMY/platform_documentation/developers/apis.rst

 Authentication of webservices
 =============================

 Basic authentication is being used.

+.. warning:: We are working on OAUTH2.
+This is expected to be live at the end of 2015.

 Username: ''Username''*''Account''

 .. note::
  Example: christian@iqnomy.com*15854915

 Webservice key: This is a random generated key.
 You can find this key in IQNOMY > Discovery > integration on own website